By using this site, you agree to the Privacy Policy and Terms of Use.

 Best for: messy eaters who scatter food everywhere, and owners who want a combined elevated feeder with spill protection.

 The Neater Feeder Express is an elevated feeding system with a unique design.
-It has a double-wall construction where the outer walls catch anything that gets pushed or spilled out of the inner bowl.
-Food falls back into the lower tray instead of onto your floor.
-Water spills into a separate reservoir area.
-If your dog is the type who manages to get kibble in places kibble has no business being, this system genuinely solves that problem.
+It features double-wall construction, where the outer walls catch food that gets pushed or spilled from the inner bowl.
+Food is directed back into the lower tray instead of falling to the floor.
+Water spills are directed into a separate reservoir area.
+If your dog tends to get kibble into places where kibble is useless, this system genuinely solves that problem.

-The elevated design raises the eating position by roughly 8cm, which is a moderate height suitable for small to medium dogs.
-It reduces neck strain during eating, which is particularly useful for older dogs with arthritis or dogs with neck and spine issues.
+The elevated design raises the eating position roughly 8cm, which is a moderate height for small to medium dogs.
+This reduces neck strain during eating, which is especially useful for older dogs with arthritis or neck and spine issues.
 The bowls themselves are standard stainless steel, which is the most hygienic material for dog bowls.

-Now, the Neater Feeder Express doesn’t have built-in slow feeding obstacles in the bowl itself.
-You can pair it with a slow feeder bowl that fits the holder, or you can use the included standard bowl.
-The slow feeding effect comes from the elevated position and the smaller bowl size rather than maze ridges.
-To get the full slow feeding benefit, you’d want to swap in a maze bowl or combine this system with a separate slow feeder.
+Now, the Neater Feeder Express bowl does not have built-in slow feeding obstacles.
+You can pair it with any slow feeder bowl that fits in the holder, or use the included standard bowl.
+The slow feeding effect comes from the elevated position and smaller bowl size rather than the maze ridges.
+For the full slow feeding benefit, you will need to swap out the maze bowls or combine this system with a separate slow feeder.

-It’s available in several sizes and colours.
-The small size works for dogs up to about 15kg.
-The medium handles dogs up to 30kg.
-The large is for bigger breeds.
-Measure your dog’s shoulder height and compare it to the feeder measurements before buying to make sure the height is appropriate.
+It is available in several sizes and colors.
+The Small size works for dogs up to about 15 kg.
+The Medium handles dogs up to 30 kg.
+The Large is for bigger breeds.
+Before purchasing, measure your dog’s shoulder height and compare it with the feeder measurements to ensure the height is appropriate.

-Things to consider: this is a feeding system, not purely a slow feeder.
-If your primary concern is slowing down eating speed, a maze bowl like the Outward Hound is more effective on its own.
-The Neater Feeder Express works best as a complete feeding station where you can incorporate slow feeding.
-It’s also bulky.
-It takes up more floor space than a standard bowl and the two-piece design means more parts to clean.
-The spill-catching tray needs regular emptying, especially if your dog is a particularly enthusiastic eater.
+Things to consider: This is a feeding system, not a purely slow feeder.
+If your main concern is slowing down eating speed, a fun bowl like the Outward Hound is more effective on its own.
+The Neater Feeder Express works best as a complete feeding station, where you can also incorporate slow feeding.
+It is also bulky.
+Takes up more floor space than a standard bowl, and the two-piece design means more parts to clean.
+The spill-catching tray needs to be emptied regularly, especially if your dog is a very enthusiastic eater.

-Which dogs it suits: messy eaters, small to medium dogs who benefit from elevated feeding, older dogs with mobility issues, multi-dog households where one dog pushes food out of their bowl, and owners who prioritise clean floors.
+Which dogs it suits: Messy eaters, small to medium dogs who benefit from elevated feeding, older dogs with mobility issues, multi-dog households where one dog pushes food out of its bowl, and owners who prioritize clean floors.

-Which dogs may need another option: owners whose sole priority is slowing eating speed, large deep-chested breeds where the elevated height might not be appropriate, and anyone with limited floor space in their kitchen.
+Which dogs may need another option: Owners whose sole priority is slowing down eating speed, large deep-chested breeds where elevated height is not appropriate, and those with limited kitchen floor space.

 KONG Wobbler

-Best for: active, intelligent dogs who need mental stimulation alongside slow feeding, and owners who want the most effective eating slowdown possible.
+Best for: Active and intelligent dogs who need mental stimulation along with slow feeding, and for owners who want to slow down the eating speed as much as possible.

-The weighted bottom means it wobbles and rights itself but never fully tips over.
-Every time your dog pushes it, a few pieces of kibble shake loose from the dispensing hole.
-A meal that takes 20 seconds from a normal bowl might take 15 to 25 minutes from the Wobbler.
-That’s a serious slowdown, and it’s the most effective option on this list for dogs who are extremely fast eaters.
+The weighted bottom allows it to wobble and straighten itself, but not tip over completely.
+Whenever your dog pushes on it, some kibble pieces fall out of the dispensing hole.
+A meal that would finish in 20 seconds with a normal bowl can take 15 to 25 minutes with a Wobbler.
+This is a serious slowdown, and the most effective option on this list for extremely fast eaters.

 KONG is one of the most trusted names in dog products.
-The rubber compound they use is virtually indestructible for most dogs.
-I’ve seen Labs, Staffies, and even a Malinois fail to put a dent in a KONG product.
+The rubber compound they use is almost indestructible to most dogs.
+I’ve seen Labs, Staffies, and even Malinois fail to bite on KONG products.
 The Wobbler uses the same material.
-If your dog has destroyed other slow feeders, the Wobbler is worth trying.
+If your dog has destroyed other slow feeders, the Wobbler is worth a try.

-It comes in two sizes: small (holds about 80g of kibble) and large (holds up to 250g).
-The large size suits most medium to large dogs.
-The small works for toy and small breeds.
-There’s also a Wobbler for cats, which is even smaller.
-Make sure you buy the right size because the dispensing hole is proportional to the toy.
-A large dog trying to get food from the small Wobbler will get frustrated.
+It comes in two sizes: small, which holds about 80g of kibble, and large, which can hold up to 250g.
+The large size is more suitable for medium to large dogs.
+The small toy works for smaller breeds.
+There’s also a Wobbler version for cats, which is even smaller.
+Be sure to buy the right size, as the dispensing hole is proportional to the size of the toy.
+If a large dog tries to get food out of a small Wobbler, they may become frustrated.

-Things to consider: the Wobbler is loud on hard floors.
-The weighted base makes a noticeable thunking sound as your dog pushes it around, which might not be ideal if you work from home or have downstairs neighbours.
-It works on carpet better for noise, but the friction can make it harder for small dogs to move.
-The dispensing hole is adjustable by turning the top, so you can make it easier or harder.
-But on the hardest setting, some kibble shapes won’t fall through at all.
+Things to consider: The Wobbler is loud on hard floors.
+The weighted base makes a noticeable thunking sound when the dog pushes it, which may not be ideal if you work from home or have downstairs neighbors.
+Carpet reduces noise, but friction can make it harder for small dogs to move.
+The dispensing hole can be adjusted by turning the top, so you can make it easy or hard.
+However, on the hardest setting, some kibble shapes may not fall out at all.
 Test with your specific food to find the right setting.

-It only works with dry kibble or firm treats.
-Wet food will clog the dispensing hole and make an enormous mess.
-This is a dry food tool only.
-Some dogs also figure out that they can just hold the Wobbler still with their paw and lick kibble directly from the opening.
-Smart dogs ruin everything.
-If yours does this, try increasing the difficulty setting or using slightly larger kibble.
+This only works with dry kibble or firm treats.
+Wet food will clog the dispensing hole and make a huge mess.
+This is a dry food-only tool.
+Some dogs even figure out that they can hold the wobbler with their paw and lick the kibble directly from the opening.
+Smart dogs will mess up everything.
+If your dog does this, increase the difficulty setting or use a slightly larger kibble.

-Which dogs it suits: highly food-motivated dogs, intelligent breeds who enjoy problem-solving, dogs who have destroyed other slow feeders, fast eaters who need maximum slowdown, and active dogs who benefit from working for their food.
+Which dogs it suits: Highly food-motivated dogs, intelligent breeds that enjoy problem-solving, dogs that have destroyed other slow feeders, fast eaters that need maximum slowdown, and active dogs that benefit from working for their food.

-Which dogs may need another option: dogs who eat wet food only, dogs who get frustrated easily and give up rather than persist, very small or toy breeds who struggle to push the large version, and owners who need a quiet feeding solution for shared living spaces.
+Which dogs may need another option: Dogs that only eat wet food, dogs that get frustrated and give up quickly, very small or toy breeds that struggle to push larger versions, and owners who need a quiet feeding solution for shared living spaces.

 Leashboss Maze Bowl

-Best for: owners who prefer stainless steel over plastic for hygiene and durability, and dogs with sensitivities to plastic materials.
+Best for: Owners who prefer stainless steel over plastic for hygiene and durability reasons, and for dogs with sensitivities to plastic materials.

-Most slow feeder bowls on the market are made from plastic or rubber.
-The Leashboss Maze Bowl stands out because it’s made from stainless steel with welded slow feeding pillars inside.
-If you’re wary of plastic food bowls (and there are legitimate reasons to be, including potential bacterial buildup in scratched surfaces and concerns about chemical leaching), stainless steel is the safest material available.
+Most slow feeder bowls on the market are made of plastic or rubber.
+The Leashboss Maze Bowl stands out because it’s made of stainless steel and has welded slow feeding pillars.
+If you’re wary of plastic food bowls, and there are genuine reasons for that, such as concerns about bacterial buildup and chemical leaching from scratched surfaces, stainless steel is the safest material.

-The stainless steel construction makes it extremely durable.
-It won’t crack, warp, develop scratches that harbour bacteria, or absorb food odours over time.
-You can scrub it with a brush, run it through the dishwasher, and it’ll look the same in five years as it did on day one.
-For owners who want something that lasts, this is the one.
+Stainless steel construction makes it extremely durable.
+It won’t crack, warp, develop scratches where bacteria can hide, and won’t absorb food odors over time.
+You can scrub it with a brush, put it in the dishwasher, and even after 5 years, it will still look almost like day one.
+This is a strong choice for owners who want a long-lasting option.

-The internal pillars are arranged in a maze pattern that slows eating by forcing your dog to navigate around them.
-The design is less complex than the Outward Hound Fun Feeder, which means it provides a moderate slowdown rather than an extreme one.
-If your dog needs a gentle introduction to slow feeding, the simpler pattern is actually an advantage.
-It’s frustrating enough to slow them down but not so complicated that they give up.
+Its internal pillars are arranged in a fun pattern that forces the dog to push the food around them, slowing down eating.
+The design isn’t as complex as the Outward Hound Fun Feeder, so it provides a moderate slowdown instead of an extreme slowdown.
+If your dog needs a gentle introduction to slow feeding, the simple pattern is actually an advantage.
+It’s frustrating enough to slow the dog down, but not so complicated that they give up.

-The base has a rubberised non-slip ring that grips well on smooth floors.
-The bowl is available in one size that holds roughly 400g of standard kibble, making it suitable for small to medium dogs.
-Larger breeds may need a bigger capacity, and the Leashboss doesn’t currently come in an XL size.
+The base has a rubberized non-slip ring that provides good grip on smooth floors.
+The bowl is available in 1 size, which holds roughly 400g of standard kibble, making it suitable for small to medium dogs.
+Larger breeds may need a larger capacity, and the Leashboss is not currently available in an XL size.

-Things to consider: stainless steel conducts temperature.
-If you leave the bowl in a cold room or near a door in winter, the metal gets cold.
-Most dogs don’t mind, but some sensitive dogs might hesitate.
-The single size limits its usefulness for very large or very small breeds.
+Things to consider: Stainless steel conducts heat well.
+If you place the bowl in a cold room or near a door in winter, the metal can become cold.
+Most dogs won’t have an issue with this, but some sensitive dogs may hesitate.
+The single size limits it to very large or very small breeds.
 The maze pattern inside the bowl is fixed, so you can’t adjust the difficulty level.
-Some dogs may adapt to the pattern quickly and speed up again after a few weeks.
-The welded pillars create internal corners that are harder to clean than the open channels of the Outward Hound.
-A bottle brush is essential.
+Some dogs quickly grasp the pattern and can start fast eating again after a few weeks.
+Welded pillars create internal corners that are harder to clean than Outward Hound’s open channels.
+A bottle brush is a must.

-Which dogs it suits: owners who prefer stainless steel, dogs with plastic allergies or sensitivities, dogs who need a gentle introduction to slow feeding, small to medium breeds, and anyone who wants maximum hygiene and longevity from their dog bowl.
+Which dogs it suits: Owners who prefer stainless steel, dogs with plastic allergies or sensitivities, dogs who need a gentle introduction to slow feeding, small to medium breeds, and any owner who wants maximum hygiene and longevity in a dog bowl.

-Which dogs may need another option: very large breeds who need a bigger bowl capacity, dogs who need extreme eating slowdown, and owners who want adjustable difficulty levels.
+Which dogs may need another option: Very large breeds who need a bigger bowl capacity, dogs who need an extreme eating slowdown, and owners who want adjustable difficulty levels.

 Snuffle Mat for Dogs

-Best for: dogs who love using their nose, anxious dogs who need calming enrichment, and owners who want the most naturalistic slow feeding option.
+Best for: Dogs who love to use their noses, anxious dogs who need calming enrichment, and owners who want the most natural slow feeding option.

-A snuffle mat is a fabric feeding tool, not a bowl at all.
-It’s made from strips of fleece or fabric sewn onto a rubber base, creating a dense forest of fabric folds and pockets.
-You sprinkle dry kibble or small treats into the fabric, and your dog sniffs and roots through the material to find each piece.
-It taps directly into a dog’s natural foraging behaviour.
-In the wild, dogs spend a significant portion of their day using their nose to locate food.
-A snuffle mat recreates that experience in your living room.
+A Snuffle Mat is a fabric feeding tool, not a bowl.
+It’s made of fleece or fabric strips sewn onto a rubber base, creating a dense area of fabric folds and pockets.
+You sprinkle dry kibble or small treats inside the fabric, and your dog sniffs and searches through the material to find each piece.
+This directly utilizes the dog’s natural foraging behavior.
+In the wild, dogs spend a significant portion of their day using their noses to locate food.
+A Snuffle mat recreates that experience in your living room.

-The mental engagement is remarkable.
-Watching a dog work through a snuffle mat is genuinely fascinating.
-They start with broad sweeps of their nose, then narrow down to specific areas once they catch the scent.
-Their tail usually wags the entire time.
-It’s one of the few feeding methods that seems to make dogs genuinely happy rather than just fed.
+Mental engagement is remarkable.
+Watching a dog work on a Snuffle mat is genuinely fascinating.
+First, it makes broad sweeps with its nose, then focuses on specific areas after catching a scent.
+Usually, its tail is wagging the entire time.
+This is one of the few feeding methods that makes dogs feel not just fed, but genuinely happy.

 Snuffle mats are extremely effective at slowing eating.
-A 200g meal scattered through a large snuffle mat can easily take 10 to 20 minutes to finish.
-That’s because the dog isn’t just eating, they’re hunting.
+200g of food scattered across a large Snuffle mat can easily take 10 to 20 minutes.
+Because the dog isn’t just eating, they’re hunting.
 Each piece of kibble is a small victory.
-The process is inherently slow because the dog has to locate each piece by scent before they can eat it.
+The process is inherently slow, as the dog has to locate each piece by scent before eating it.

-They’re portable, lightweight, and easy to store.
-You can roll one up and take it to the park, on holiday, or to a friend’s house.
+They are portable, lightweight, and easy to store.
+You can roll them up and take them to the park, on holiday, or to a friend’s house.
 They work on any flat surface.
-Most are machine washable, though you should check the specific care instructions because some use glue that breaks down in hot washes.
+Most are machine washable, though you should check specific care instructions, as some mats use glue that can break down in hot washes.

-Things to consider: snuffle mats only work with dry kibble, small treats, or dry food toppers.
+Things to consider: Snuffle mats only work with dry kibble, small treats, or dry food toppers.
 Wet food soaks into the fabric and creates a hygiene nightmare.
-They require regular washing.
+They need to be washed regularly.
 Food crumbs, saliva, and general grime build up in the fleece over time.
 Once a week is the minimum.
-If your dog is a heavy drooler, you might need to wash it every few days.
-Some dogs learn to pick up the entire mat and shake it to empty all the food at once.
-This defeats the purpose entirely.
-If your dog does this, try holding the mat down with your hands for the first few sessions and rewarding calm foraging behaviour.
+If your dog is a heavy drooler, washing may be necessary every few days.
+Some dogs learn to pick up the entire mat and shake it so that all the food falls out at once.
+This defeats the purpose.
+If your dog does this, hold the mat with your hands for the first few sessions and reward calm foraging behavior.

 Snuffle mats are not chew toys.
-Some dogs will rip the fleece strips out and eat them, which is a serious choking hazard.
-If your dog is a destructive chewer, supervise them closely with the snuffle mat or choose a different type of slow feeder.
-The fabric will wear out over time.
-Expect to replace a snuffle mat every 6 to 12 months with regular use, depending on quality.
+Some dogs may rip and eat the fleece strips, which is a serious choking hazard.
+If your dog is a destructive chewer, closely supervise use with a snuffle mat or choose a different type of slow feeder.
+Fabric wears out over time.
+With regular use, depending on the quality, a snuffle mat may need to be replaced every 6 to 12 months.

-Which dogs it suits: dogs with strong foraging instincts (most scent hounds and working breeds), anxious dogs who benefit from calming nose work, dogs who get bored easily, flat-faced breeds who can’t access deep maze channels, and owners who want to add mental stimulation to meal times.
+Which dogs it suits: Dogs with strong foraging instincts, especially scent hounds and working breeds, anxious dogs who benefit from calming nose work, dogs who get bored easily, flat-faced breeds that cannot access deep maze channels, and owners who want to add mental stimulation to mealtimes.

-Which dogs may need another option: dogs on wet food diets, destructive chewers who will destroy the fabric, dogs who figure out how to shake the food out, and owners who want a low-maintenance feeding solution.
+Which dogs may need another option: Dogs on wet food diets, destructive chewers who will destroy fabric, dogs who learn to shake food out, and owners who want a low-maintenance feeding solution.

 How to choose the right slow feeder for your dog

-Picking the right slow feeder depends on a few practical factors.
-Work through these questions and the right choice usually becomes obvious.
+Choosing the right slow feeder depends on a few practical factors.
+Follow these questions, and the right choice will often become clear.

 What does your dog eat?

 Dry kibble works with every type of slow feeder on this list.
-Wet food limits you to lick mats, snuffle mats (small dry toppers only), and the Neater Feeder’s stainless steel bowl.
-If your dog eats a mixture of wet and dry, the LickiMat Tuff Mat is probably your most versatile option because you can spread both textures across it.
-Check our dog food ingredients guide for more on choosing the right food for your dog’s needs.
+Wet food limits your options to lick mats, snuffle mats, small dry toppers only, and the stainless steel bowl of a Neater Feeder.
+If your dog eats a mixture of wet and dry food, the LickiMat Tuff Mat is perhaps the most versatile option, as you can spread both textures on it.
+Check our dog food ingredients guide to choose the right food for your dog’s needs.

 How fast does your dog actually eat?

-There’s a difference between a dog who finishes their food in 45 seconds and one who finishes in 10 seconds.
-If your dog eats in under 30 seconds, you need a more aggressive solution.
-The KONG Wobbler or a complex maze bowl like the Outward Hound will provide the biggest slowdown.
-If your dog eats in about a minute and you just want to nudge them towards a healthier pace, a simpler maze like the Leashboss or a lick mat might be sufficient.
+There’s a difference between a dog that finishes a meal in 45 seconds and a dog that finishes a meal in 10 seconds.
+If your dog finishes in less than 30 seconds, you need a more robust solution.
+A complex maze bowl like the KONG Wobbler or Outward Hound will provide the most slowdown.
+If your dog eats in about 1 minute and you just want to slow him down a bit to a healthier pace, a simpler maze like the Leashboss or a lick mat may suffice.

 What size is your dog?

 Match the bowl capacity to your dog’s portion size.
-A Chihuahua eating 50g of kibble needs a small bowl.
-A Labrador eating 300g needs a large one.
-Check the stated capacity and compare it to your dog’s usual portion.
-A bowl that’s too small means you’ll need to refill mid-meal, which defeats the purpose.
-A bowl that’s too big means the food spreads thinly and the obstacles become less effective.
+If a Chihuahua eats 50g of kibble, they’ll need a smaller bowl.
+If a Labrador eats 300g, they’ll need a larger bowl.
+Check the product’s stated capacity and compare it to your dog’s usual portion.
+If the bowl is too small, you’ll have to refill it between meals, defeating the purpose.
+If the bowl is too large, the food will spread too much, making the barriers less effective.

 Does your dog have any physical limitations?

 Flat-faced breeds like Pugs, French Bulldogs, and Shih Tzus struggle with deep maze channels.
-They have shorter muzzles and can’t reach food in narrow gaps as easily.
-A LickiMat or a snuffle mat works much better for brachycephalic breeds because they can access the food from a flat surface.
-Older dogs with arthritis or dental issues might also prefer a shallower feeding option.
+Their muzzles are short, so they can’t easily reach food in narrow gaps.
+For brachycephalic breeds, a LickiMat or snuffle mat works better because they can easily access food from a flat surface.
+Older dogs with arthritis or dental issues may also prefer shallow feeding options.

 How determined is your dog?

-Some dogs will tolerate a slow feeder and gradually adjust.
-Others will flip the bowl, chew the obstacles, or find creative ways to bypass the whole system.
-If your dog is a determined problem-solver, choose something tough.
-The KONG Wobbler and the Leashboss Maze Bowl are the most destruction-resistant options here.
-The snuffle mat is the most vulnerable to creative dogs who figure out how to empty it quickly.
+Some dogs tolerate slow feeders and gradually adjust.
+Other dogs flip the bowl, chew obstacles, or find creative ways to bypass the entire system.
+If your dog is a determined problem-solver, choose a tough option.
+The KONG Wobbler and Leashboss Maze Bowl are the most destruction-resistant options.
+Snuffle mats are the most vulnerable to creative dogs, as some dogs quickly figure out how to empty it quickly.

 How to introduce a slow feeder to your dog

-Don’t just drop a slow feeder in front of your dog at dinner time and expect things to go smoothly.
-A gradual introduction works much better and reduces the chance of frustration, anxiety, or the dog simply refusing to eat.
+Don’t expect everything to happen smoothly just by placing the slow feeder in front of your dog at dinnertime.
+Gradual introduction works much better and reduces the chances of frustration, anxiety, or food refusal.

-Start by placing the slow feeder on the floor empty during a calm moment.
-Let your dog sniff it, investigate it, and get comfortable with the new object.
+Initially, place the slow feeder on an empty floor during a calm moment.
+Let your dog sniff it, investigate it, and become comfortable with this new object.
 Some dogs are suspicious of unfamiliar feeding equipment.
 Give them time to accept it before adding food.

-Next, put a small amount of food in the slow feeder, maybe a quarter of their normal portion.
-Fill it with high-value food like their favourite kibble mixed with a few treats.
-The goal is to make the slow feeder more rewarding than their normal bowl, not less.
-Let them figure out how to get the food at their own pace.
-Don’t rush them or hover anxiously.
+Next, put a small amount of food in the slow feeder, maybe a quarter of a normal portion.
+Use a high-value food, such as their favorite kibble mixed with some treats.
+The goal is to make the slow feeder feel more rewarding than their normal bowl, not less.
+Let them learn at their own pace how to get the food out.
+Don’t rush them or make them overeat anxiously.

-Over the next few meals, gradually increase the amount of food in the slow feeder while decreasing the amount in their normal bowl.
-Within a week, most dogs will be eating their full portion from the slow feeder.
-Some adapt in a single meal.
-Others take a few weeks.
+Over the next few meals, gradually increase the amount of food in the slow feeder and decrease the amount in the normal bowl.
+Within 1 week, most dogs will start eating their full portion from the slow feeder.
+Some dogs adapt within 1 meal.
+Others may take a few weeks.
 Both responses are normal.

-If your dog shows signs of frustration like pawing aggressively at the bowl, whining, or walking away and refusing to eat, simplify the challenge.
-Use a less complex maze pattern or add fewer obstacles.
-You can always increase the difficulty later once your dog is comfortable with the concept.
+If your dog shows signs of frustration, such as aggressively pawing the bowl, whining, or refusing food by walking away, simplify the challenge.
+Use a less complex maze pattern or reduce the obstacles.
+You can later increase the difficulty once the dog is comfortable with the concept.
 The goal is slower eating, not mealtime misery.

 Cleaning and maintaining your slow feeder

 Hygiene matters.
-Any feeding surface that has food residue sitting on it will eventually grow bacteria, and slow feeders have more crevices and surfaces than standard bowls.
+Any feeding surface that leaves food residue can harbor bacteria over time, and slow feeders have more crevices and surfaces than standard bowls.
 Here’s how to keep them clean.

-For maze bowls like the Outward Hound, wash after every meal with warm water and dish soap.
-The deep grooves need a proper brush to clean effectively.
-An old toothbrush or a bottle brush reaches into the corners.
-Dishwasher cleaning works for most plastic maze bowls, but check the manufacturer’s guidelines first.
-The dishwasher doesn’t always reach the tightest corners, so a manual scrub is still worthwhile every few days.
+Wash out play bowls like Outward Hound’s with warm water and dish soap after every meal.
+Deep grooves require a brush to clean properly.
+An old toothbrush or bottle brush will work for reaching into corners.
+Dishwasher cleaning works for more rigid plastic play bowls, but check manufacturer guidelines first.
+Dishwashers don’t always reach tight corners, so a manual scrub every few days is still helpful.

-For the LickiMat Tuff Mat, rinse under warm water immediately after each use.
-The rubber surface doesn’t hold onto food as stubbornly as plastic, so a quick rinse usually suffices.
-For a deeper clean, use warm soapy water and give the crosshatch pattern a proper scrub.
+Rinse the LickiMat Tuff Mat under warm water immediately after each use.
+Rubber surfaces don’t hold food as stubbornly as plastic, so a quick rinse is usually sufficient.
+For a deep clean, use warm soapy water and scrub thoroughly in a crosshatch pattern.
 It’s top-rack dishwasher safe, which is convenient.
-Avoid using bleach or harsh chemicals on any rubber feeding product.
-They can degrade the material and leave residues that aren’t safe for your dog to ingest.
+Do not use bleach or harsh chemicals on any rubber feeding product.
+These can damage the material and leave a residue that is unsafe for your dog.

-The KONG Wobbler is straightforward.
+The KONG Wobbler is simple.
 Unscrew the top, wash both halves with warm soapy water, and rinse thoroughly.
-The wide opening makes it easy to reach inside.
-No special brushes needed.
-Dishwasher safe on the top rack.
+The wide opening makes it easy to clean inside.
+No special brushes are required.
+It’s dishwasher safe on the top rack.

 For stainless steel options like the Leashboss, a standard wash with warm soapy water is sufficient.
 Stainless steel is naturally resistant to bacterial growth, which is one of its main advantages.
-Polish it occasionally with a soft cloth to maintain the surface finish.
+To maintain the surface finish, polish it occasionally with a soft cloth.

-Snuffle mats need the most maintenance.
+Snuffle mats require the most maintenance.
 Shake out loose crumbs after each use.
-Wash weekly in the machine on a gentle cycle or by hand.
-Check the care label.
-Some snuffle mats can handle a 30-degree wash, but others need to be hand washed only.
-Air dry thoroughly before using it again.
-A damp snuffle mat can develop mould in the fleece folds if stored wet.
+Machine or hand wash once a week on the gentle cycle.
+Be sure to check the care label.
+Some snuffle mats handle a 30-degree wash, but some require hand washing only.
+Air dry completely before using again.
+If a damp snuffle mat is stored wet, mold can develop in the fleece folds.

 Are slow feeders safe for puppies?

-Yes, with a few important considerations.
-Puppies can absolutely use slow feeders, and introducing one early is a good idea.
-Puppies who learn to eat at a reasonable pace from the start are less likely to develop fast-eating habits as adults.
+Yes, puppies can use slow feeders, provided a few important things are kept in mind.
+Slow feeders are absolutely possible for puppies, and it’s a good idea to introduce them at an early age.
+Puppies that learn to eat at a reasonable pace from the start are less likely to develop fast-eating habits as they mature.

-Choose a slow feeder appropriate for your puppy’s size and physical abilities.
-A large maze bowl designed for a Labrador is too big and too complex for a 3-month-old Cocker Spaniel puppy.
-The LickiMat Tuff Mat is often the best option for very young puppies because the flat surface is easy to access and the soft food texture suits their developing teeth and jaws.
+Choose a slow feeder based on your puppy’s size and physical ability.
+A large maze bowl designed for a Labrador may be too big and complex for a 3-month-old Cocker Spaniel puppy.
+For very young puppies, the LickiMat Tuff Mat is often the best option, as the flat surface is easy to access and the soft food texture is suitable for their developing teeth and jaws.

 Supervise your puppy with any new feeding device for the first few uses.
-Puppies are more likely than adult dogs to chew on or try to eat the feeder itself.
-The LickiMat’s rubber is tough, and the KONG Wobbler’s rubber is virtually indestructible, but no material is completely chew-proof against a teething puppy who’s determined enough.
+Puppies may try to chew the feeder or eat the food more than adult dogs.
+The rubber of the LickiMat is tough, and the rubber of the KONG Wobbler is almost indestructible, but no material is completely chew-proof if a teething puppy is very determined.

 Puppies need more frequent meals than adult dogs.
-Most puppies do best on three to four meals per day until they’re around six months old.
-A slow feeder that takes 10 minutes per meal is fine for adults, but using one for all four of a puppy’s daily meals means 40 minutes of feeding time.
-That’s a lot of time for a young puppy.
-You might want to use the slow feeder for one or two meals and a standard bowl for the others while your puppy is young.
+Most puppies are best on 3 to 4 meals a day until they are 6 months old.
+While a slow feeder takes 10 minutes per meal for an adult dog, that’s fine, but using it for a puppy’s 4 daily meals can mean 40 minutes of feeding time.
+This is quite a lot of time for a young puppy.
+When the puppy is young, you can use the slow feeder for 1 or 2 meals and use a standard bowl for the remaining meals.

-If you’re working out what to feed alongside your slow feeder, our puppy food guide covers the best options for growing dogs in the UK.
+If you’re deciding what to feed with a slow feeder, our puppy food guide covers the best options for growing dogs in the UK.

 Where to buy slow feeders in the UK

 Amazon UK is the most convenient option for buying slow feeders.
-Fast delivery, easy returns, and a wide selection.
-Search for slow feeder dog bowls on Amazon UK and you’ll find all the products mentioned in this guide along with dozens of alternatives.
-Check the buyer reviews, particularly the ones with photos, to get an honest idea of what you’re getting.
+You can find fast delivery, easy returns, and a wide selection.
+Search for slow feeder dog bowls on Amazon UK and you’ll find dozens of alternatives, along with the products mentioned in this guide.
+Be sure to check buyer reviews, especially those with photos, to get an honest idea of what you’re buying.

-Pets at Home stocks a limited range of slow feeders in their physical stores and online.
-The advantage of buying in person is that you can see the size and feel the material before committing.
-The disadvantage is a smaller selection than what you’ll find online.
-They typically carry Outward Hound and a few own-brand options.
+Pets at Home stocks a limited range of slow feeders in its physical stores and online shop.
+The advantage of buying in person is that you can see the size and feel the material before purchasing.
+The disadvantage is that the selection is smaller compared to online.
+These usually carry Outward Hound and some own-brand options.

-Direct from the manufacturer can sometimes be cheaper, especially for brands like LickiMat and KONG that run promotions through their own websites.
-Sign up for their newsletters if you’re not in a rush.
-KONG products are widely available through UK pet retailers as well.
+Buying direct from the manufacturer can sometimes be cheaper, especially for brands like LickiMat and KONG, which run promotions on their websites.
+If you’re in a hurry, you can sign up for their newsletters.
+KONG products are also widely available at UK pet retailers.

-Specialist online pet retailers like VetUK, Monster Pet Supplies, and Zooplus carry a good range of slow feeders with UK customer support and proper returns policies.
-Their prices are often competitive with Amazon and sometimes better during sale periods.
+Specialist online pet retailers like VetUK, Monster Pet Supplies, and Zooplus carry a good range of slow feeders, with UK customer support and proper returns policies.
+Their prices are often competitive with Amazon’s, and sometimes even better during sale periods.

-Wherever you buy from, check the returns policy.
-A slow feeder that your dog refuses to use is useless, no matter how well-designed it is.
-A 30-day return window gives you time to test whether your dog will actually eat from it.
-Some dogs take to slow feeders immediately.
+Wherever you buy from, be sure to check the returns policy.
+If your dog refuses to use a slow feeder, it’s useless, no matter how good the design.
+The 30-day return window gives you time to test whether your dog will actually eat from it.
+Some dogs accept slow feeders immediately.
 Others need a longer adjustment period.
-Having the option to return and try a different type is valuable.
+Having the option to return and try different types is very useful.

 Final thoughts

-After testing these products and speaking with UK vets and dog owners, my top pick for most dogs is the Outward Hound Fun Feeder Slow Bowl.
+After testing these products and talking to UK vets and dog owners, my top pick for most dogs is the Outward Hound Fun Feeder Slow Bowl.
 It’s affordable, effective, available in multiple sizes and complexity levels, and most dogs accept it without much fuss.
-It’s the slow feeder I’d recommend first to any UK dog owner dealing with a fast eater.
+If any UK dog owner is dealing with a fast eater, this is the slow feeder I’d recommend first.

-For dogs on wet food, the LickiMat Tuff Mat is the clear winner.
-It’s practical, calming, and works with food textures that maze bowls can’t handle.
-For the most determined fast eaters, the KONG Wobbler provides the biggest eating slowdown and is virtually indestructible.
+For wet food-eating dogs, the LickiMat Tuff Mat is the clear winner.
+It’s practical, calming, and works with food textures that fun bowls can’t handle.
+For the most determined fast eaters, the KONG Wobbler provides the greatest eating slowdown and is virtually indestructible.

-If you’re switching to a slow feeder to reduce bloat risk, remember that it’s one part of a broader approach.
-The BVA recommends feeding two or three smaller meals per day rather than one large meal, avoiding exercise for at least an hour before and after eating, and not letting your dog drink large volumes of water immediately after meals.
-A slow feeder helps with the eating speed side of things, but these other factors matter too.
+If you’re switching to a slow feeder to reduce bloat risk, remember this is just one part of a broader approach.
+The BVA recommends feeding your dog two or three smaller meals a day instead of one large meal, avoiding exercise at least an hour before and after meals, and not letting your dog drink too much water immediately after meals.
+Slow feeders help with the eating speed part, but these other factors also matter.

-Whatever slow feeder you choose, pair it with a quality food.
-Slowing down poor-quality food doesn’t make it better.
-Check our best dry dog food UK guide for recommendations if you’re not confident you’re feeding the right thing.
-A good slow feeder combined with a nutritious, appropriate food is one of the simplest things you can do to protect your dog’s digestion and reduce their risk of serious conditions like GDV.
+Whichever slow feeder you choose, pair it with quality food.
+Slow feeding poor-quality food won’t make it any better.
+If you’re unsure if you’re feeding the right food, check out our best dry dog food UK guide.
+Combining a good slow feeder and nutritious, suitable food is one of the simplest steps to protecting your dog’s digestion and reducing the risk of serious conditions like GDV.

-Your dog’s health is worth more than the cost of a feeding bowl.
-Make the change, be patient during the transition, and enjoy watching your dog actually taste their food for once instead of inhaling it like a competition.
+Your dog’s health is more important than the cost of the feeding bowl.
+Make the change, be patient during the transition, and for once, enjoy your dog actually tasting the food, instead of watching it inhale like competition.

 Frequently asked questions